ccamel/awesome-ccamel/README.md

 - [reecepbcups/airdrop-tools](https://github.com/reecepbcups/airdrop-tools) - A suite of tools to airdrop under a variety of edge cases for the Cosmos Interchain
 - [reecepbcups/cosmos-state-exporter](https://github.com/reecepbcups/cosmos-state-exporter) - A CosmosSDK chain scheduled state exporter
 - [rennf93/fastapi-guard](https://github.com/rennf93/fastapi-guard) - A security library for FastAPI that provides middleware to control IPs, log requests, and detect penetration attempts.
 It integrates seamlessly with FastAPI to offer robust protection against various security threats.
+- [rotki/rotki](https://github.com/rotki/rotki) - A portfolio tracking, analytics, accounting and management application that protects your privacy
 - [rougier/scientific-visualization-book](https://github.com/rougier/scientific-visualization-book) - An open access book on scientific visualization using python and matplotlib
 - [run-llama/llama_index](https://github.com/run-llama/llama_index) - LlamaIndex is the leading document agent and OCR platform
 - [run-llama/llamabot](https://github.com/run-llama/llamabot) -